NIH-NCPI/locutus_utilities/README.md

 ### sideload_run
 ### mapping_loader_table.py
 Map existing `Table.variables` to the `mappings` specified in a csv. <br>
+Prior to running this script, the user should check with the 'locutus' dev team, for any recent updates to the mapping process. <br>
 Expected csv formatting seen below.
 This file should be placed in the data/input/sideload_data directory.<br>
 ```csv
 source_variable,source_enumeration,code,display,system,provenance,comment